 Premises liability refers to the legal responsibility of the owner and/or occupant of a building for injuries sustained by someone due to a dangerous or defective condition, but that responsibility is generally contingent upon whether the owner/occupant created the condition or allowed it to exist.

 You don’t have to be a “big box” retailer to be subject to premises liability.
-Someone visiting your home who slips on a wet surface and suffers injuries could file a claim against you and your property liability insurance.
-However, if you warned them about the slippery surface and they walked on it anyway, you could be off the hook.
+Someone visiting a home who slips on a wet surface and suffers injuries could file a claim against the homeowner.
+However, if the homeowner warned them about the slippery surface and they walked on it anyway, the homeowner could be off the hook.

 If you’ve been injured on someone else’s property, you may be eligible to collect damages for your medical expenses, lost wages, and pain and suffering.
 If so, contact the Denning Law Firm, LLC for a free one-on-one consultation.
 We proudly serve clients throughout Kansas City, Missouri, and Kansas, including the surrounding areas of Overland Park, Johnson County, and nearby communities.

-Under the law in both Kansas and Missouri, property owners or operators have a “duty of care” to maintain premises free of dangerous conditions.
-This duty requires not only that dangerous conditions – such as broken steps on a stairway – be repaired, but also that others on the premises be warned of anything that could cause an injury.
+Under the law in both Kansas and Missouri, property owners or the possessor of premises have a duty to maintain premises free of dangerous conditions.
+This duty requires not only that dangerous conditions – such as broken steps on a stairway – be repaired, but also that others on the premises be warned of a dangerous condition that could cause an injury.
 This is why you’ll see those little yellow cones warning of slippery and wet surfaces or encounter whole aisles in a store that may be cordoned off.

 Slip-and-fall accidents probably top the list of premises liability claims, but conditions other than wet or impeded surfaces can result in injuries, including: